Money in Thailand

 - Can a foreigner get a credit card in Thailand.
 How to get a credit card in Thailand (50%)

-- How to open a bank account in Thailand with a student visa (RANDOM - 50%)
+- How to update entries in Passbook (Bank book) (RANDOM - 50%)